 Our Junior School

 Do you want to ensure your child gets the best start to their education?
-Instilling a love of learning in our students is the top priority for staff in our primary school.
+Instilling a love of learning in our students is the top priority for staff in our Junior School.
 In both formal and informal settings, students are engaged in meaningful learning, taking an active role in setting goals, taking risks and reflecting on their progress.
 This helps set them up for the future in work, further education and the community, and is something we’re proud of at Oxley Christian College.

 Students are encouraged and supported to transfer their skills, knowledge and understandings to alternate contexts, both in our local community and the world beyond.
 Students at Oxley are learning for life!

-An emphasis on nurturing in one of Melbourne’s best primary schools
+An emphasis on nurturing

 Our all-inclusive program is designed to awaken young minds to the joy of learning and foster an understanding that God is a great God.
 Students acquire a solid grounding in literacy and numeracy and actively engage in science, humanities, performing arts, digital technology, art, library, health and physical education.
 Learning also focuses on developing the skills, talents and abilities necessary for effective community living.